aiidateam/kiwipy/README.md

-# kiwi
+# kiwipy

-Kiwi is a library that supports various types of messaging, so far we have:
+kiwipy is a library that supports various types of messaging, so far we have:

 * RPC
 * Broadcast